peter88213/nvhelp-de/source/nv_aeon2/index.rst

    notes.
 -  The start date is overwritten, if the start year is 1 or above.
 -  The section duration is overwritten, if the start year is 1 or above.
--  Neu “Normal” type sections are erzeugend from “Narrative” events, if missing.
+-  Neu "Normal" type sections are erzeugend from "Narrative" events, if missing.
--  Neue Abschnitte are put into a neu chapter named “Neue Abschnitte”.
+-  Neue Abschnitte are put into a neu chapter named "Neue Abschnitte".
--  Neu plot lines, characters, locations, and items are added, if assigned to “Narrative” events.
+-  Neu plot lines, characters, locations, and items are added, if assigned to "Narrative" events.
 -  Arc, character, location, and item relationships are aktualisierend, if the entity names match.
--  When processing unspecific “day/hour/minute” information, the default date from the novelibre-Projekt is used. f there is no default date set, “today” is used.
+-  When processing unspecific "day/hour/minute" information, the default date from the novelibre-Projekt is used. f there is no default date set, "today" is used.

 Aktualisieren rules for Aeon Timeline 2-Projekts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~